ericoporto/ags-manual-wiki/EventTypes.md

 Other click on inventory

-only applies to the Lucasarts-style inventory, occurs when the player clicks any other cursor mode (apart from look, talk and use_inv) on the item.
+only applies to the LucasArts-style inventory, occurs when the player clicks any other cursor mode (apart from look, talk and use_inv) on the item.